stanleymho/CourseProject/README.md

 ### 3.2.
 Implementation

 _sentimentgraph_ simply reads the result of the _sentiment analysis_ from a file, and uses matplotlib.pyplot library to create a _Sentiment Trend Graph_.
 The sentiment returned from the _sentiment analysis_ for each tweet is either `POSITIVE`, `NEGATIVE`, `NEUTRAL`, or `MIXED`.
-To plot the graph, we create a _stacked area graph_ to show how the percentage of positive, negative, neutral, and mixed sentiment have changed over time.
+To plot the graph, _sentimentgraph_ creates a _stacked area graph_ to show how the percentage of positive, negative, neutral, and mixed sentiment have changed over time.

 ### 3.3.
 Usage